NCAR/DART/guide/forward_operator.rst

 --------------------------

-If a complex computation is already being performed by the model for an observed type, the forward operator code could try to interpolate that type directly.
-If the model can supply a value for that type the code can return it.
-However if this forward operator is run with a similar model without this field, it should have code to do a computation with other fields in the model state.
+If a complex computation is already being performed by the model for an observed type, those values can be added to the state vector and the forward operator code can interpolate values from that field directly.
+However if this forward operator is used when that field is not present it should have code to do a computation using other fields present in the model state.

 See the radar forward operator for an example in the 'expected fall velocity' section.
 If this has already been computed by the model and is